Courtship, Old West Style

 Old West Courtship:

-- Singles met in quite limited ways: church, social events (barn raising, corn husking), school, through their parents (as families went out of their way to socialize), when single men hired out as day laborers or temporarily relocated for employment, and when none of this panned out, through drastic means such as mail order brides.
+- Singles met in quite limited ways.
+Church, social events (Calico Balls, barn raising, corn husking, Independence Day Celebrations), school, and through their parents (as families went out of their way to socialize).
+Single men hired out as day laborers or temporarily relocated for employment, thus bringing them into contact with a few potential candidates.
+And when none of this panned out, through drastic means such as mail order brides.
 After all, Charles Ingalls had an uncommon wanderlust and moved his family far more than the average man in the mid 1800’s.
 Most people stayed put, living the whole of their lives and never venturing further than a few miles.
 Manifest Destiny nudged more than a few out of that traditional mold.